 tab : \u0009

-Now open the PsiViewer tool window and check how the lexer breaks the content of the file into tokens, and the parser transforms the tokens into PSI elements.
+Use the PsiViewer plugin or built-in PSI viewer and check how the lexer breaks the content of the file into tokens, and the parser transforms the tokens into PSI elements.